NeuralEnsemble/python-neo/doc/source/index.rst

 Spike2, NeuroExplorer, AlphaOmega, Axon, Blackrock, Plexon, Tdt, and support for writing to a subset of these formats plus non-proprietary formats including HDF5.

-The goal of neo is to improve interoperability between Python tools for analyzing, visualizing and generating electrophysiology data (such as OpenElectrophy_, NeuroTools_, G-node_, Helmholtz_, PyNN_) by providing a common, shared object model.
-In order to be as lightweight a dependency as possible, neo is deliberately limited to represention of data, with no functions for data analysis or visualization.
+The goal of Neo is to improve interoperability between Python tools for analyzing, visualizing and generating electrophysiology data (such as OpenElectrophy_, NeuroTools_, G-node_, Helmholtz_, PyNN_) by providing a common, shared object model.
+In order to be as lightweight a dependency as possible, Neo is deliberately limited to represention of data, with no functions for data analysis or visualization.

 Neo implements a hierarchical data model well adapted to intracellular and extracellular electrophysiology and EEG data with support for multi-electrodes (for example tetrodes).
 Neo's data objects build on the quantities_ package, which in turn builds on NumPy by adding support for physical dimensions.
-Thus neo objects behave just like normal NumPy arrays, but with additional metadata, checks for dimensional consistency and automatic unit conversion.
+Thus Neo objects behave just like normal NumPy arrays, but with additional metadata, checks for dimensional consistency and automatic unit conversion.

 A project with similar aims but for neuroimaging file formats is `NiBabel`_.